Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems: Numerical Results

-We used the tuned $n_\text{rand,init}$ values for each variant MT-TSP stated in Section \ref{sec:tuning}, and the number of points never needed to be increased in Alg. \ref{alg:InitialTourGen} after generating the initial set of samples.
+We used the tuned $n_\text{rand,init}$ values for each MT-TSP variant stated in Section \ref{sec:tuning}, and Alg. \ref{alg:InitialTourGen} never needed to sample additional points after sampling the initial set of points.
 For GLNS and PGLNS, we used the parameters from GLNS's fast mode.
-The results are in Fig. \ref{fig:compare_init_tour_methods}.
+We varied the number of targets and set all other instance parameters to their default values.
+The computation time results are in Fig. \ref{fig:compare_init_tour_methods}.
 Our DAG-DFS method tends to find initial solutions more quickly than the other methods, particularly for large numbers of targets.
 Comparisons against DAG-DFS-no-prune show that pruning based on the BEFORE sets is key to achieving low runtimes.